-When tuning a cavity that has been in service for some time it is not unusual to find the tuning rod hard to more in or out.
-This occurs because TX RX Systems Inc. uses construction techniques borrowed from microwave technology that provide large area contact surfaces on our tuning probes.
+When tuning a cavity that has been in service for some time it is not unusual to find the main tuning rod hard to move in or out.
+This occurs because Bird Technologies uses construction techniques borrowed from microwave technology that provide large area contact surfaces on our tuning probes.

 These silver plated surfaces will actually form pressure welds which maintain excellent conductivity.
 The pressure weld develops over time and must be broken in order for the tuning rod to move.
 This is easily accomplished by gently tapping the tuning rod with a plastic screwdriver handle or small hammer so it moves into the cavity.
 The pressure weld will be broken with no damage to the cavity.

-Once the desired response is obtained using the tuning rod, it is "locked" into place by tightening the 1/4" shaft lock nut.
-Failure to lock the tuning rod will cause a loss of temperature compensation and detuning of the cavity.
+Once the desired response is obtained using the coarse and fine tuning rods, they are "locked" into place.
+The coarse rod is secured by tightening the 10-32 cap screw and the fine tuning rod is held in place by tightening the knurled thumb nut.
+Failure to lock the tuning rods will cause a loss of temperature compensation and detuning of the cavity.